Donald Swann

-Life
+Early life

 Donald Swann was born in Llanelli, Carmarthenshire, Wales.
 His father, Herbert Alfredovich Swann, was a Russian doctor of English descent, from the expatriate community that started out as the Muscovy Company.
 His mother, Naguimé Sultán Swann (born Piszóva), was a Turkmen-Russian nurse from Ashgabat, now part of Turkmenistan.
 They were refugees from the Russian Revolution.
-Swann's great-grandfather, Alfred Trout Swan, a draper from Lincolnshire, emigrated to Russia in 1840 and married the daughter of the horologer to the tsars.
+Swann's great-grandfather, Alfred Trout Swan, a draper from Lincolnshire, emigrated to Russia in 1840 and married the daughter of the horologist to the tsars.
 Some time later the family added a second 'n' to their surname.
 His uncle Alfred wrote the first biography of Alexander Scriabin in English.

 The family moved to London, where Swann attended Dulwich College Preparatory School and Westminster School.
 It was at the latter that he first met Michael Flanders, a fellow pupil.
 In July and August 1940 they staged a revue called Go To It.
-The pair then went their separate ways during World War II, but were later to establish a musical partnership writing songs and light opera, Flanders providing the words and Swann composing the music.
+The pair then went their separate ways during World War II, but were later to establish a musical partnership.

 In 1941 Swann was awarded an exhibition to Christ Church, Oxford, to read modern languages.
+He was a Quaker and pacifist.
 In 1942 he registered as a conscientious objector and served with the Friends' Ambulance Unit (a Quaker relief organisation) in Egypt, Palestine and Greece.
 After the war, Swann returned to Oxford to read Russian and Modern Greek.